ioBroker/ioBroker.docs/docs/en/install/updatenode.md

 ioBroker is stopped using its own console command or system service management

 #### 5 - Check if processes are still running
 This usually terminates all processes.
 To be on the safe side, you should check again that there are really no processes (adapters, backups) running.
-You can also use a tool like "top" to check whether there are still processes that start with "io." start.
+You can also use a tool like "top" to check whether there are still processes that start with "io." kick off.

 #### 6 - Node.js update
 The next step is to update Node.js to the desired new version.